Sunil Gupta (photographer): Life and work

 Gupta embraced his sexuality for the first time when he arrived at Concordia University in Montreal in 1970.
 He joined a campus gay liberation movement group and took photographs for its newspaper.

 His career has been spent "making work responding to the injustices suffered by gay men across the globe, himself included", including themes of sexual identity, migration, race and family.
 His series include the street photography of Christopher Street (1976); Reflections of the Black Experience (1986); Pretended Family Relationships (1988); Memorials (1995); the narrative portraits of From Here to Eternity (1999); and the highly staged and constructed scenes of The New Pre-Raphaelites (2008).

+Other activities

-In 1983 Gupta settled in London.
-He was one of the founders of the Association of Black Photographers (now Autograph ABP) in London in 1988.
+In 1988, Gupta was one of the founders of the Association of Black Photographers (now Autograph ABP) in London.
+In 2019, he served on the jury that chose Susan Meiselas for the Deutsche Börse Photography Foundation Prize.

 Personal life

+In 1983, Gupta settled in London.

 Gupta is married to Charan Singh, also a photographer.
-They live in Camberwell, London.
+They live in Camberwell, south London.

 Gupta was diagnosed with HIV in 1995.